alx-tools/deep-learning/README.md

 ## Introduction

 The goals of these exercices are
-- to disover the maths foundations of deep learning and train your first Neural Networks based on the Javascript implementation of Neural networks by Andrej Karpathy : "ConvNetJS".
+- to discover the math foundations of deep learning and train your first Neural Networks based on the Javascript implementation of Neural networks by Andrej Karpathy : "ConvNetJS".
 - to understand the basics of deep neural networks and play with Keras, a minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.